TAX • 7 APRIL 2025 • 5 MIN READ

 The most common reasons for having zero-rated supplies are the importation and exportation of goods.

 - When selling overseas, your invoice needs to show GST at 0%.
-This applies to online sales as well, but you must keep documentation which proves that the customer was overseas at the time of sale
+This applies to online sales as well, but you must keep documentation which proves that the customer was overseas at the time of sale.
+These sales must still be disclosed on your GST return.

-- If you purchase overseas goods (except Australia), you cannot claim GST on the supplier’s invoice.
+- If you purchase overseas goods, you cannot claim GST on the supplier’s invoice.
 Customs may charge import duty and/or an Import Transaction Fee which are both tax-deductible expenses.
 They will also charge you GST which you can claim back via your GST return.
-It’s not a straight-forward entry, so feel free to contact Beany Support for assistance
+It’s not a straight-forward entry, so feel free to contact your accountant (or Beany support if you're a client) for assistance.

 Sale of a business (going concern)